- Bridging the Visibility Gap (2021)

 - Distinguished Alumni Service Award (1980)

-Recognizing that it is imperative that teachers be cognizant of the factors in a community which might limit the intellectual growth of children, she turned to the development of courses to train teachers to be highly skilled in human engineering with a deep insight into the cultural heritage, as well as the emotional, social and economic background, of their students.
-Dr. Dawson organized and developed the first totally non-graded laboratory school in the mid-south, which gave a new look to an old idea, and she established programs to help teachers perceive children and assisted institutions in the evaluation of their teachers.
+Dawson recognized that it was imperative that teachers be cognizant of the factors in a community which might limit the intellectual growth of children, so she turned to the development of courses to train teachers to be highly skilled in human engineering with a deep insight into the cultural heritage, as well as the emotional, social and economic background, of their students.
+Dawson organized and developed the first totally non-graded laboratory school in the mid-south, which gave a new look to an old idea, and she established programs to help teachers perceive children and assisted institutions in the evaluation of their teachers.

 The impact of her research, teaching and leadership brought her significant recognition and citations for excellence of performance.
-As Vice President for Academic Affairs at Hampton Institute she stood tall in the academic world, honored by her peers, beloved by her students, and wholly committed to education in its broadest aspects.
+She was the first African-American woman to receive tenure at Indiana University.
+And as Vice President for Academic Affairs at Hampton Institute, she stood tall in the academic world, honored by her peers, beloved by her students, and wholly committed to education in its broadest aspects.